overte-org/overte-docs-sphinx/docs/source/explore/get-started/android.rst

 Visit Different Worlds
 -----------------------------------

-Vircadia has many virtual places where you can interact with other users and participate in various activities or events.
-We have modified several of Vircadia's most popular virtual worlds to make them more accessible to Android users.
+Overte has many virtual places where you can interact with other users and participate in various activities or events.
+We have modified several of Overte's most popular virtual worlds to make them more accessible to Android users.

 Find these domains by going to the **Home** tab in the menu.